rgroves/collection-of-unnecessary-random-things/topics/games/foggy-drone/README.md

 This is an add-on/hack for [FOGGY.Golf](https://foggy.golf/) ([created by Reactvts](https://reactvts.com/)) which allows you to deploy a "simulated Drone" with Fog-Peeking Hole Detection and Lasing Capabilities For Foggy Golfers.

-This was "hey, I noticed this game exposes the entire game state locally (i.e. not just what the player can/should be able to see), let's see if I can use that to create a hint for where the hole is located for each daily puzzle" project.
-Given that, it may very well no longer be able to work sometime in the future if/when state that should be unknown to the player is kept only on the server-side.
+This was a project inspired by poking around the source and having the thought, "hey, I noticed this game exposes certain elements of the game state locally (primarily the location of the hole); let's see if I can use that to create a hint for where the hole is located."
+Given that, there's a good chance that it may no longer work in the future, if the state that exposes the hole's location becomes unavailable.
 Until then, I'll try to keep this updated.
 Enjoy!

 Copy & Paste [this code](foggy-drone.js) into your DevTools Console Window (😅 "What, me worry?")